USD ($)

 What is DHCP?

-DHCP Definition: DHCP, or Dynamic Host Configuration Protocol, is a network management protocol that automatically assigns IP addresses and other network configuration parameters to devices on a network.
+DHCP stands for Dynamic Host Configuration Protocol.
+It is a network management protocol that dynamically assigns IP addresses and other network configuration parameters to devices on a network.

 The primary purpose of DHCP is to automate the process of IP address assignment, reducing the need for manual configuration by network administrators.
 This automation of IP address assignment enables seamless and quick communication between devices over the Internet.